kaaproject/kaa-rfcs/0010-endpoint-metadata-extension/README.md

 }
 ```

-As a result a `description` key will be removed, value of `location` key will be updated and value for `vendorId` key will be added.
+As a result a `description` key will be removed, value of `location` key will be updated, and value for `vendorId` key will be added.

-Use [partial update operation](#partial-metadata-update) to avoid removing an existing values.
+Use [partial update operation](#partial-metadata-update) to avoid removing existing values.

 #### Full metadata update request

-Client MUST send requests with the following extension-specific [resource path](/0001-kaa-protocol/README.md#resource-path-format) part in order to receive the metadata key-value pairs:

-  `<endpoint_token>/update`

-  where `<endpoint_token>` identifies the endpoint.

 The request payload MUST be a JSON-encoded object with the following [JSON schema](http://json-schema.org/) ([file](./schemas/update-metadata-request.schema.json)):